barondandi/install-omv/README.md

 - After automaticaly assigning IP using DNS, I pressed "ESC" and I was given the option to manually configure the network.
 This is ideal, as I need to set a fixed IP, and I can do that from the begining.
 > I also used this step to specify 3 name servers separating the IPs by spaces: Open DNS (208.67.220.220), Google (8.8.8.8) and a third one for my local Internet provider.

+- You get a warning about UEFI mode installation.
+Force it with no problem.

+> NOTE: If you run into any trouble during installation, you can press "ESC" key and go back to a previous step.

+- If you get a "No root file system" error when partitioning the disks, there are several things you can do:
+- - Enter the BIOS menu, and check the USB configuration.
+In my case I had to change the "Legacy USB Support" to "UEFI Setup Only" for the installation to work.
+- - Format the USB Flash drive in EXT4 and make sure you con mount it and write into it.
+I had to first format it to FAT32 in a Windows system, and then move to a Linux system and overwrite the partition with EXT4 (no idea of the reason, but for me it was the only way to make it work).
+- You might get installation giving an error after some percentage during the "Installing the system..." phase.
+In my case it was due to an USB drive without enough sustained write speed.
+I had to update to a faster one.
+You can check USB drives speed tests here: https://usb.userbenchmark.com/.
+Also, make sure you are connecting it to an USB 3.x connector on the motherboard.

 ## Installation using and USB flash drive